If you’re in your 20’s you probably know exactly how I feel the same financial struggles I do.

 I’m aware that the government and implemented Help to Buy schemes are various other ways for young adults to enter the property ladder but, it’s still something I certainly can’t afford.
 We hope that one day we save up that 10% required to purchase our first home together but it’s not easy.
 Banks and mortgage loans are so complicated.
 Purchasing a house should be fun but, thinking of the cost of estate agents and solicitor fees on top of the property itself makes me want to break down and cry.

 It doesn’t matter if you are or aren’t in your dream job right this second.
 It’s all experience and will lead you to the career path that’s right for you whether you realise it or not.

-Sometimes, working in a job that you hate can have it’s benefits too.
-It makes you not worry about work outside of the hours you’re there and it allows you to narrow down your next job search.
-Once you know what you don’t like you can think about the jobs that might be better suited and apply for those instead.
+Sometimes, working in a job that you dislike can have it’s benefits too.
+It makes you not care to worry about the job outside of the hours you’re there and, it allows you to narrow down your next job search.
+Once you know what you don’t like you can think about jobs that might be better suited and apply for those moving forward.

 Pensions & Retirement Age

 I recently looked at my pension scheme with the People’s Pension and was horrified if I’m honest.

 Legally every employer has to offer some sort of pension however, that doesn’t mean the pension is necessarily that amazing.
 I mean, I pay about £6 per month into mine, which is matched by my employer and over the past two years that’s added up to a very sad amount of money.
 According to the People’s Pension it means that I won’t be able to retire until I’m 68 years old at earliest.